 The school day starts as soon as the children walk through the door…

 Reading Records* are checked at the start of the school day (before the register) and children will be reminded to change their reading book if they need to.
 Please date, sign and leave comments about your child's reading in the Reading Record.
 The Reading Records contain phonics prompts, comprehension questions and spelling lists that you may choose use to support your child at home.

 *Please use your child’s Reading Record to make Mrs E Clarke/Mr Provo aware of any important information for the start of the school day as Reading Records are read by staff first thing in the morning.

 Children will be taught a range of subjects throughout the year that are based around a topic…

 PE will take place on Wednesdays and Thursdays.
 Please ensure that children have their full, named PE kit with them in school each day.
 Please see the school uniform policy if you are unsure what your child should wear for PE.
 Please avoid lace up trainers unless your child can quickly and independently tie them.
 Please remove earrings on PE days.

 What do they need to learn or practise at home?

 Home Learning will be given to children on Thursdays to be completed and handed in by children on the following Tuesday.
-If your child misplaces their copy of the homework or is absent on the day it is handed out, it can be found on this page (see below).
+If your child misplaces their copy of the homework or is absent on the day it is handed out, it can be found on this page.
 Home learning is linked to what the children have or are about to learn in school.
 Completing it can help to reinforce what they have learnt in school or prepare them for tasks ahead.
 Sometimes the Home Learning takes the form of a competition entry and there are chances to win prizes for the children and the school.

-Weekly Spelling Lists will be given out at the start of each half term for children to stick in their Home Learning books.
+Weekly Spelling Lists are given out at the start of each half term for children to stick in their Home Learning books.
 Please practise these words regularly with your child at home.